-If you are concerned you may have been wrongfully dismissed, your first step should be to consult LSCS Law, a law firm that specializing in wrongful dismissal claims, staffed with the top-tier of employment lawyers.
+If you are concerned you may have been wrongfully dismissed, your first step should be to consult Levitt Sheikh, a law firm that specializing in wrongful dismissal claims, staffed with the top-tier of employment lawyers.

 Just one phone call could be the difference between a resounding success and a disappointing failure.
 Maximize your claim by contacting a wrongful dismissal lawyer today!

 Regardless of how justified a termination might be from a business standpoint, the law in Ontario is clear.
 While employees have both rights and duties to their employer, the reverse is also true.